arthur0804/TREC-PrecisionMedicine/README.md

 # MasterThesisJiaming
+## Overview
+This system is built for the Precision Medicine track in TREC, which focuses on the scientific abstract retrieval.
+The system uses external knowledge bases.

 ## Data Description
 The dataset is from TREC 2017 PM track, with 889 xml files and a collection of extra topics in the txt format.